Ghosty920/NotARat/README.md

 # Not A Rat
 [Click here to go to the download page to test it by yourself.](https://github.com/Ghosty920/NotARat/releases/latest)

-Not a Rat is a Forge mod, which logs your token while being undetected by [isthisarat](https://isthisarat.com/).
+Not a Rat is a Forge mod, which logs your token while being undetected by [isthisarat](https://isthisarat.com/) (it is the most popular by far, but all detectors are at the bottom of this page).

 This mod wasn't made to be used as a Rat but just an example of how dumb these websites are, and how dumb most Rats are (if we ignore obfuscated ones that obviously are detected).